animetosho/ParPar/README.md

 node-gyp rebuild
 ```

-Note that you'll also need node-yencode; [follow the instructions here](https://animetosho.org/app/node-yencode) on how to build it.
-After building it, create a folder named *node_modules* and place the folder *yencode* in there.

 ### Native binary targeting

-By default, the `-march=native` flag is used during builds, which optimises the build for the CPU it’s being built on, at the expense of not being portable.
+By default, the `-march=native` flag is used for non-Windows builds, which optimises the build for the CPU it’s being built on, at the expense of not being portable.
 If you want the build to be portable, change the value of the `enable_native_tuning%` variable in *binding.gyp* to `0`.
-Also check that you disable the same thing with the *yencode* module.

-### Multi-Threading Support

-ParPar’s multi-threading support requires OpenMP.
-If ParPar is compiled without OpenMP, it will only ever run on 1 thread.
-OpenMP is usually available in most compilers that you’d likely use.
-On some systems, you may need to ensure that the `libomp-dev` package is installed.

-It appears that the default compiler in MacOSX does not include OpenMP support (at time of writing).
-If this is the case, you may need to fetch another build of the C++ compiler which has OpenMP support (e.g. clang/gcc from places like homebrew/macports) and override the `CXX` environment variable when installing.

-### “no suitable image found” error on MacOS 10.15

-Due to security changes in OSX 10.15, libraries may require code signing to work.
-To deal with this, you’ll either need to [disable this security option](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_cs_disable-library-validation?language=objc) or [codesign the built .node module](https://successfulsoftware.net/2018/11/16/how-to-notarize-your-software-on-macos/).
-Note that I do not have OSX and can’t provide much support for the platform.

 ### OpenCL Support